NoroffFEU/development-platforms/2-mysql-caste-study.md

 #### Conclusion

 MySQL and PostgreSQL are database software that truly have stood the test of time.
-Choosing the right database is a determining factor, so it depends on what your use case is.
+Choosing the right database is a determining factor, so it depends on the use case.

 If your application needs a database that is feature-rich, can handle complex queries, frequent write operations and unique ways to index, then PostgreSQL is a good choice.

-If your application is smaller, you would perhaps want something light that requires less maintenance but is also easy to manage and reliable.
+If your application is smaller, you would perhaps want to use something lighter that requires less maintenance but is also easy to manage and reliable.

 ##### Use cases: